citp/privacy-policy-historical/b/bl/blo/blockadblock.com.md

-> *The following text is extracted and transformed from the blockadblock.com privacy policy that was archived on 2017-11-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171127114022id_/http%3A//blockadblock.com/adblocking/blockadblock-com-privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the blockadblock.com privacy policy that was archived on 2018-04-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180414015552id_/http%3A//blockadblock.com/adblocking/blockadblock-com-privacy-policy) for the most accurate reproduction.*

 # BlockAdblock.com Privacy Policy - BlockAdblock

 _Last updated: Oct 28, 2016_

-This privacy policy discloses the privacy practices for blockadblock.com.
+This privacy policy discloses the privacy practices for?blockadblock.com.
 This privacy policy applies solely to information collected by this web site.
 It will notify you of the following:

   1. What personally identifiable information is collected from you through the web site, how it is used and with whom it may be shared.